azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 #### First-time policy setup - an example
 The following example will set up policies for IT department of Contoso organization.

-You must be an 'Owner' or 'Contributor' for the subscription in which you want to host your org's policy artefacts.
+You must be an 'Owner' or 'Contributor' for the subscription in which you want to host your org's policy artifacts.
 Also, make sure that that the org name and dept name are purely alphanumeric and their combined length is less than 19 characters.
 The policy setup command is fairly lightweight - both in terms of effort/time and in terms of costs incurred.

 ```PowerShell